elexive-com/elexive-calc/resources/EvcExplainer.md

    - Explains the input-output relationship in consulting value
    - Provides context for how EVCs relate to business transformation
    - Creates understanding of value measurement in consulting services
+   - Clarifies that overhead affects module consumption, not EVC production

 2. **Dynamic Value Visualization**
    - Shows the user's current EVC production capacity